Tuesday the 20th of February 1973 to Tuesday the 19th of February 1974

 One minute they’re heavy, the next they’re schmaltzy.
 Another moment they’re playful, then serious.

-It’s probably because it lacked a coherent musical theme that it didn’t get to where it should have been.
+For me personally, it maybe because it lacked a coherent musical theme, that it didn’t get to where it initially should have been.

 If they’d made a box set and had a different style for each side, then that may well have worked.
 But either they, nor the record company, weren’t going down that road.

-So in the end you’ve got something that sounds like a highlights album from an epic (and unrealised) 4 hour production.
+So in the end you’ve got something that sounds to me like a highlights album from an epic (and unrealised) 4 hour production.

 On the subject of highlights,..